zerosonesfun/wp-stop-forum-spam-api/README.md

 1. Add `/?testsfs=<IP>` to your site's URL (replace `<IP>` with the IP address you want to test).
 2. View the results or debug any potential issues.

-## How It Works
-1. The plugin retrieves the visitor's IP address.
-2. It queries the StopForumSpam API to check the IP's reputation.
-3. If the API indicates the IP is spammy with a confidence score of 60% or higher, the plugin blocks the IP.

 ## Changelog

 ### [1.2](https://github.com/zerosonesfun/wp-stop-forum-spam-api/releases/tag/1.2)